 - Completion of a short rotation with the Inpatient/Hospitalist medical teams, seeing patients on the ICUs and wards.

-- Experience in several rotations in specialty clinics of their choice (e.g., Cardiology, GI, Pain Clinic, Hem/Onc, Burn).
+- Experience in several rotations in specialty clinics (e.g., Cardiology, GI, Pulmonary, Hem/Onc, Burn).
 These experiences give the fellow an opportunity to see what specialty clinics are available to develop a full-year experience in the second year.

 Year II- Training experiences include:

 - Fellows choose a specialty clinic in which to spend at least 3 days per week in practice in their second year.
 Health psychologists are highly valued at BAMC and physicians and other providers are very receptive to having an advanced practice trainee working in their clinic.
 Fellows attend didactics with the specialty clinic fellows, are mentored by a clinic staff member who guides them on a literature review of the field and shadow providers as they see their patients in clinic or perform procedures.
 Fellows are supervised by a health psychology faculty as well.

 - Fellows are required to develop and execute a project that demonstrates the application of science to the practice of health psychology.
 Options include:

 - writing a study protocol and presenting it to the hospital's IRB, collecting data, analyzing and writing up the results;

 - joining an existing study but writing an original proposal to address the data, or collecting new data, analyzing and writing up the results;